twbs/blog/src/content/posts/2022/bootstrap-5-2-0.md

 - Added [striped columns](https://getbootstrap.com/docs/5.2/content/tables/#striped-columns) support to tables via the new `.table-striped-columns` class.

+- Added a new experimental [reserved data attribute `data-bs-config`](https://getbootstrap.com/docs/5.2/components/tooltips/#options) that can house simple component configuration as a JSON string.

 - Added new `smooth-scroll` to Scrollspy.

 ## Get the release